municipioriogrande/blog/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.5.4 - 6 Dec 2018 =
+* Fixed : Pro - Excessive update checks on Plugins screen if any Pro extensions are installed but inactive
+* Fixed : Pro - Restrictive exceptions assigned directly to a post did not override direct-assigned enabling exceptions, even when PP_RESTRICTION_PRIORITY defined

+= 2.5.3 - 4 Dec 2018 =
+* Fixed : PHP warning on third party calls to get_terms() with an invalid taxonomies argument
+* Fixed : PHP warning on Permissions > Settings > Install when new Press Permit Core version is available

+= 2.5.2 - 28 Nov 2018 =
+* Fixed : On the Edit Page form, clearing a "Sub-Pages" exception did not delete propagated exceptions from the subpages
+* Fixed : Quick Edit did not allow private and draft pages to be assigned or retained as parent (since 2.4.2)
+* Fixed : Inability to delete exceptions which were assigned to a user before they become an Administrator (though those exceptions were correctly disregarded)

 = 2.5.1 - 9 Nov 2018 =
 * Fixed : In Exceptions metaboxes on the Edit Page screen, when a user or group is selected, their "Enabled / Blocked" dropdown was displayed without an identifying label (since 2.5)